mtjon/introduction-to-dsh/intro.md

 - Many frameworks for (stream) processing
 - No framework fits all use-cases
-- DSH does not dictate a framework; you can use whatever you want
+- DSH does not dictate a framework

 No _One framework to rule them all_, but the DSH to _bind them_.